aryanvar/Cricketers-Info/README.md

 In January 2017, he became the fourth player to win the Allan Border Medal more than once and also win the award in consecutive years.
 On 28 September 2017, he played in his 100th ODI and became the first batsman for Australia and 8th batsman overall to score a century in his 100th ODI.

-## Mahendra Singh Dhoni
-Mahendra Singh Dhoni born July 7, 1981 Indian cricketer whose rise to prominence in the early 21st century culminated in his captaincy of the Indian national team that won the one-day Cricket World Cup in 2011.
-Virat Kholi is the first player in ICC cricket history to win all 3 ICC awards in a single year.
-Rohit Sharma was born on 30 April 1987 in Bansod, Nagpur, Maharashtra.
-His mother, Purnima Sharma, is from Visakhapatnam, Andhra Pradesh.
-His father, Gurunath Sharma, worked as a caretaker of a transport firm storehouse.
-Sharma was raised by his grandparents and uncles in Borivali because of his father's low income.
-He would visit his parents, who lived in a single-room house in Dombivli, only during weekends.
-He has a younger brother, Vishal Sharma.

 ## Mohammed Shami
 Mohammed Shami[b] (born 3 September 1990) is an Indian international cricketer, who plays for the Indian national cricket team in all formats of the game as a bowler.
 He plays domestically for Bengal and in the Indian Premier League for Gujarat Titans.
 He is a right-arm fast bowler, who bowls the ball off the seam and using swing, including reverse swing, to move the ball both ways.